NYCPlanning/db-facilities/.github/ISSUE_TEMPLATE/data-loading.md

 ---

 # FacDB Source Data Updates
-Like most of our data products, source data must be updated in data library before facDB is run.
+Like most of our data products, source data must be updated in data library before FacDB is run.
 As there are are many source datasets with varied update processes, this issue template should be opened to track progress towards updating all source data

 **All source data is to be uploaded as .sql files**